verrazzano/docs/content/en/docs/networking/security/net-security.md

 for example, mesh inclusion, by labeling the application namespace with `istio-injection=enabled` or `istio-injection=disabled`.
 By default, applications will not be put in the mesh if that label is missing.
 If your application uses a Verrazzano project, then Verrazzano will label the namespaces in the project to enable injection.
 If the application is in the mesh, then mTLS will be used.
-You can change the `PeerAuthentication` mTLS mode as desired if you don't want strict mTLS.
+You can change the PeerAuthentication mTLS mode as desired if you don't want strict mTLS.
-Also, if you need to add mTLS port exceptions, you can do this with `DestinationRules` or by creating another `PeerAuthentication` resource in the application namespace.
+Also, if you need to add mTLS port exceptions, you can do this with DestinationRules or by creating another PeerAuthentication resource in the application namespace.
 Consult the Istio documentation for more information.

 ### WebLogic
 When the WebLogic operator creates a domain, it needs to communicate with the Pods in the domain.
 Verrazzano puts the WebLogic operator in the mesh so that it can communicate with the domain Pods using mTLS.
 Because of that, the WebLogic domain must be created in the mesh.
 Also, because mTLS is used, do not configure WebLogic to use TLS.
-If you want to use a custom certificate for your application, you can specify that in the `ApplicationConfiguration`, but that TLS connection will be terminated at the Istio ingress gateway, which you configure using a Verrazzano `IngressTrait`.
+If you want to use a custom certificate for your application, you can specify that in the ApplicationConfiguration, but that TLS connection will be terminated at the Istio ingress gateway, which you configure using a Verrazzano IngressTrait.

 ### Coherence
-Coherence clusters are represented by the `Coherence` resource, and are not in the mesh.
+Coherence clusters are represented by the Coherence resource, and are not in the mesh.
 When Verrazzano creates a Coherence cluster in a namespace that is annotated to do sidecar injection, it disables injection of the Coherence resource using the `sidecar.istio.io/inject="false"` label shown previously.
-Furthermore, Verrazzano will create a `DestinationRule` in the application namespace to disable mTLS for the Coherence extend port `9000`.
+Furthermore, Verrazzano will create a DestinationRule in the application namespace to disable mTLS for the Coherence extend port `9000`.
 This allows a service in the mesh to call the Coherence extend proxy.
 For an example, see [Bobs Books](HTTPS://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books).
-Here is an example of a `DestinationRule` created for the Bob's Books application which includes a Coherence cluster.
+Here is an example of a DestinationRule created for the Bob's Books application which includes a Coherence cluster.
 ```
 API Version:  networking.istio.io/v1beta1
 Kind:         DestinationRule